BobBuildTool/bob/doc/manual/configuration.rst

 .. note::
-    Before Bob 0.14 (see :ref:`policies-offlineBuild` policy) the network access was always possbible.
+    Before Bob 0.14 (see :ref:`policies-offlineBuild` policy) the network access was always possible.
 The policy will determine the default value of this property.

 To configure the network access based on the actually used tools by a recipe